-The Summer Elections 2018 include positions within our Representation Networks and our Clubs, Societies & Projects (CSPs).
-Every CSP with over 140 members is automatically included to ensure that all members have an equal chance to participate democratically.
-In the Rep Networks, the Wellbeing Departmental Representative and Academic Departmental Representative roles are available, as are senior Constituent Union welfare and wellbeing roles.
+The Summer Elections 2020 include positions within our Representation Networks, Liberation and Community Officer posts, Constituent Unions, and our Clubs, Societies & Projects (CSPs).
+Four of the nine Liberation and Community Officer roles are included in this election - LGBT+, Disabilities, Ethics & Environment, and Mental Health.
+Every CSP who are yet to elect their 2020-21 committee is automatically included to ensure that all members have an equal chance to participate democratically.
+In the Rep Networks, the unfilled Wellbeing Departmental Representative and Academic Departmental Representative roles are available.